The science and art behind a bullet-proof mobile app engagement strategy

 The secret is to identify the ideal amount of time you’d like users to spend in your app, and then keep a keen eye on any suspicious fluctuations.

-The number of unique users that launched the app at least once during a specific day/week since installation, or the total number of users that launched the app for the first time during the selected date range.
+Retention rate is the number of unique users that launched the app at least once during a specific day/week since installation, or the total number of users that launched the app for the first time during the selected date range.

 This metric let’s you know what percentage of users are coming back to your app, versus how many are letting go.